 To add to this, the strong focus on Apple privacy and protecting user data also put them on a bit of a pedestal when you compare them to other big tech companies, especially with many of them being, well, controversial to say the least.

 You probably remember what happened with Facebook and Cambridge Analytica, do you?
-We’re talking about user data being collected for the purpose of political advertising, without the users’ consent.
-And that’s not the only controversial situation, but it’s one that should put things in perspective.
+We’re talking about user data being collected for the purpose of political advertising, without user consent.
+And that’s not the only controversial situation, however it is one that should put things in perspective.
 With Apple steering well clear of such situations, they get some positive attention, and even free marketing.

 The App Tracking Transparency update

 Back in January, or more precisely, on January 28, which is known as Data Privacy Day, Apple announced a major change that’s coming to iOS – App Tracking Transparency – and it plays a major role within Apple privacy.

 It wasn’t the company’s only effort in the recent past, there’s also the privacy information section that was added to the App Store product pages, which requires all apps to showcase a summary of their developers’ privacy practices.